 - Speech and Language therapists (SALT) Pupils can be referred and seen by appointment or assessed in school, most speech sound therapy sessions are held in school with the speech therapist and parents. - Educational Psychologists (EP) Assess, observes, and facilitates interventions and strategies with the school setting. - Autism Specialist Teacher Service after diagnosis - Occupational Therapy (OT) The SENCO can refer directly or they can be referred by a GP or Paediatrician.
-They work on the sensory and physical support a child may need - Child and Adolescent Mental Health Services (CAMHS) - - Physiotherapy Services - Diabetes nurse Training available for support staff and produce healthcare pans - Sensory Support Services for visual and hearing impaired pupils - Southfields Enhanced Resource for Speech and Language Resources available for school SENCO to access - Peterborough Pupil Referral Services (PPRS) - - Support for Learning Team Independent service to assess children's learning ability and identify any learning needs - Autism/ADHD Specialist Teacher Service Regularly come into school to support a child with a diagnosis of autism and/or ADHD. - Emotional Health and Wellbeing Practitioners Accessed by school SEND team who offer advice and support for children in school - Community Paediatrician Carry out assessments of children after a referral has been made. - Specialist Hubs Resources and advice can be accessed to support the school further - School Nurse Both parents and school can contact for support and help.
-They offer termly drop ins in school.
+They work on the sensory and physical support a child may need - Younited Triage Neurological referrals and offer counselling to young people - Child and Adolescent Mental Health Services (CAMHS) - - Physiotherapy Services - Diabetes nurse Training available for support staff and produce healthcare pans - Sensory Support Services for visual and hearing impaired pupils - Southfields Enhanced Resource for Speech and Language Resources available for school SENCO to access - Peterborough Pupil Referral Services (PPRS) - - Support for Learning Team Independent service to assess children's learning ability and identify any learning needs - Autism/ADHD Specialist Teacher Service Regularly come into school to support a child with a diagnosis of autism and/or ADHD. - Emotional Health and Wellbeing Practitioners Accessed by school SEND team who offer advice and support for children in school - Specialist Hubs Resources and advice can be accessed to support the school further - School Nurse Both parents and school can refer for support and help.
 Produce healthcare plans for severe allergies and asthma.